DeltaCopy/arcolinux-repo-explorer/README.md

 - Python 3.11
 - GTK3
-- Pacamn configured to use ArcoLinux repositories
+- Pacman configured to use ArcoLinux repositories

 # Usage